-- Standardized Test Scores: Students must have a minimum SAT score of 1500 (Evidence-Based Reading & Writing, and Math sections only) from ONE TEST DATE.
+- Standardized Test Scores: Students must have a minimum SAT score of 1400 (Evidence-Based Reading & Writing, and Math sections only) from ONE TEST DATE.
 No exceptions will be made.
 (The test may be taken more than once, but the combined score must be from one sitting.)
-Alternatively, a 34 or higher composite ACT score AND rank in the top 5% of their high school class may substitute for the SAT.
+Alternatively, a 30 or higher composite ACT score AND rank in the top 5% of their high school class may substitute for the SAT.
 However, if the SAT is taken, this score will also be considered.
-(The incoming class of 2015 had an average SAT I score of 1550+, SAT II scores of 730+, and average ACT scores of 35.)
-SAT II Subject Tests are encouraged, but not required.

 - High School academic achievements: Applicants must be in the top 5% of their class, and have an approximately 3.8 (or higher) /4.0 cumulative, unweighted GPA .
 You should have participated in school, community or other activities that demonstrate service and leadership.
 You should also have had good exposure to medicine and/or healthcare.
-While SAT II and AP tests are optional, many of our accepted students have taken many of these examinations.
+While SAT II and AP tests are optional, they are strongly encouraged.